 The Company has a constructive obligation to return the land on which solar sites are built to its original condition, at the end of the lease.
-Given the nature of the assets, the Directors believe that it is more likely than not that the lessor will take title of the assets for either continued use or to realise value through selling the assets and as such the Directors do not believe that an outflow is probable to settle this restoration obligation.
+The Directors believe that given the nature of the assets, the lessor may wish to either take title of the assets for either continued use or to realise value through selling the assets and as such the Directors do not believe that an outflow is probable to settle this restoration obligation.
 The Directors will continue to monitor this situation at each balance sheet date.